timescale/docs/use-timescale/migration/about-hypershift.md

 ### The hypershift clone tool

 You can use the hypershift `clone` command to preserve a copy of your database in the source location.
-With this command, instead of moving the contents off the source and into the target, hypershift makes a full copy of the contents of your source database, and moves it into the source database.
+Hypershift creates a full copy of the contents of your source database, and moves it into the target database.
 You can add parameters to the `clone` command to filter which contents to copy.

+For more information about the `clone` tool, use the `hypershift clone --help` command.
 |Short command|Long command|Example use|Description|
 |-|-|-|-|
 |-s|--source|-s <SOURCE_URI>|URI to the source database|